 Non-Violent Communication (NVC) is widely used at DR and there are very relationally-savvy people in leadership.
 To name a few (not comprehensive list) Danielle, Nathan, Allison, Prairie, Christina and Cob.
 There DOES appear to be collective buy-in to NVC as a relational technology, but a lot of people appear to be (as of June 2021) still in burnout.
 The turnout at a village meeting that I attended was quite low.
 The visitors in this meeting outnumbered the “rabbits” by a large margin.
 Even so, the process was interesting and well led, and based on NVC.

 I led 4 Authentic Relating circles while I was there.
 One of them was a shit-show and three of them were glorious.
-This btw is “par for the course” in terms of A/R circles, at least ones that I lead, although the usual ratio is 10:1 in terms of “glorious” versus “shit-show” circles.
+This btw is “par for the course” in terms of A/R circles, at least ones that I lead, although my usual success ratio is better than 4 to 1.
 To note, however, that the purpose of Authentic Relating is to make mistakes, be you a leader or participant, and so “shit-show” isn’t quite accurate either.
 I prefer the term “successful failure” and in fact in the end, this particular circle made me much closer to the participant in question, and we became good friends after I later apologized to him.
-The participation was small, usually 3-4 people (out of a visitor group of 12 and larger community of 40).
+The participation was small, usually 3-4 people (out of a visitor group of 12 and larger community of 60).

 My experience is that there was limited interest in A/R circling within the visitor group and very little real interest in the larger community.
 This is not really surprising given the limitations I have described, but those who came to my circles tended to have big experiences, and so it was very worth it for me to run these groups despite low turnout (you don’t need a big turnout to have a good time in A/R circling, in fact its best in my experience to limit groups to 6 people plus the leader).
-Also there was one person in the larger “rabbit” community who was totally interested and engaged (it’s because of him, that I am thinking of going back in the winter and spending a few months there).
+Also there was one person in the larger “rabbit” community who was totally interested and engaged.
 All this btw I did not take personally, as it also reflects the pace of life at DR. Most people are very busy and the visitor program was pretty much full-on, all the time.
 As such it was a bit of work to convince anyone, visitors or residents, to do anything “extra curricular”.

 Any thoughts?
-Share your feedback here with a comment.
-Be bold, let your voice be heard!
+Then please share your feedback here with a comment!